Duke Ellington School of the Arts: Relocation controversy

 In January 2010, The Washington Post reported that the D.C. government was studying a plan to relocate the school to a new site near Union Station.
 Jack Evans, the D.C.
-Council member for the school's host ward, advocates the plan as a way to move the school to a more "central" location relative to its student body, as well to allow the current Ellington site to revert to a standard neighborhood school.
+Council member for the school's host ward, advocated the plan as a way to move the school to a more "central" location relative to its student body, as well to allow the current Ellington site to revert to a standard neighborhood school.
 Opposition from students, parents, alumni, and others has been strong, including online petitions and a Facebook group with over 1,700 members.
 Shortly after The Washington Post report, D.C.
 Schools Chancellor Michelle Rhee announced that the school will not be moved in the near future.

 Renovation

 In 2017, a three-year renovation of the school was completed.
-The improvements cost $178.5 million, more than $100 million more than projected.
+The improvements cost $178.5 million, $100 million (127.39%) more than projected.
 The project became an example of the district's failure to prevent cost overruns.